Amos-Chen98/Amos-Chen98/README.md

 ### Greetings!

-I am Yicheng Chen, currently a third-year graduate student at the School of Automation Science and Electrical Engineering, Beihang University.
-My research insterests include mobile robotics, optimization, and machine learning.
+I am Yicheng Chen, passionate about mobile robotics, with an M.Sc. from Beihang University.

-🔭 Welcome to visit [my homepage](https://amos-chen98.github.io/) to know more about me.
+🔭 Welcome to visit [my homepage](https://amos-chen98.github.io/) to learn more about me.